sschepis-zuul/bitgozer/docs/source/guide/rates.rst

 ----------------------

-If you need to use currencies in your :ref:`transactions` that Bit does not support, convert it yourself to satoshi, ubtc, mbtc, or btc as these are supported natively.
+If you need to use currencies in your :ref:`transactions` that Bit does not support, convert it yourself to satoshi, ugzr, mgzr, or gzr as these are supported natively.